 I want to have it future self-journaling.
 Ah, many of you may have the diary clues that I put together.
-Many of you have asked me questions about journaling, so I wanted to make a short article about this and how to do it.
+Many of you have asked me questions about journaling.
+And I wanted to make a short article about this topic.
+I will also explain how to do it.

 So future self-journaling.